Guidelines for Orienting and Supporting 3D Models in Additive Manufacturing

 Analyze orientations that maximize direct contact with the build platform.
 Minimizing these unsupported features through strategic part positioning reduces unnecessary support material usage.

-a 3D model not correctly aligned for printing tends to require more supports
+A 3D model not correctly aligned for printing tends to require more supports

 Consider Functional Loads